final-form/final-form/docs/philosophy.md

 ### Modularity

 Just because some forms can be complex doesn't mean that your users should need to download all that code for a simple form!
-Final Form and Final Form break out complex functionality into separate packages, so the form state management core doesn't get bloated by complicated use cases.
+Final Form and React Final Form, break out complex functionality into separate packages, so the form state management core doesn't get bloated by complicated use cases.
 This allows you to _build the form library you need_ for every use case.

 Also, this allows for...